-CJS\ 211 CRIMINAL LAW I
+CJS 211 CRIMINAL LAW I

 Examination and study of criminal statutes with the emphasis on theory and philosophy of law; relationship of law and society.
-Prerequisite: CJS\ 101 with a grade of "C-" or better.
-Only in Fall semester.
+Prerequisite: CJS 101 with a grade of "C-" or better.
+Offered only in Fall semester.